vpidev/t-sql-styleguide/README.md

  --********************************************************************************
 ```

-*Why?*  Identify source of sproc without relying on audting mechanisms
+*Why?*  Identify source of sproc without relying on auditing mechanisms

 *Why?* Place to provide summary information about the sproc